 Ted Eyler, District Court Chief

 The District Court Division is comprised of seven prosecutors and six dedicated members of support staff.
 They handle the full range of cases from domestic violence and misdemeanor assaults, DUI’s and serious traffic offenses, and felonies with concurrent jurisdiction.
 In addition, this division charges cases, reviews civilian charged complaints as well as police investigations and present them in bench trials before the District Court Judge.
 Besides trials, the division handles every violation of probation, modification and review hearings.

 The Investigations Division of the State‘s Attorney office is made up of five law enforcement professionals who conduct a wide range of criminal investigations.
 These investigations are aimed at providing evidence in sometimes complex cases.
 Investigators are involved in locating witnesses, presenting evidence before the Grand Jury and assisting other law enforcement agencies when requested.
 Investigators work closely with the State’s Attorney Special Victim Unit, Economic Crimes Unit, and the Major Offender Unit where expertise is needed in these sensitive cases.

 Brittney Sabock, Outreach Specialist

-Tim designed an Opiate & Heroin prevention program for high school students, “Special O.P.T.S”, Opiate Prevention & Teen Support, as well as a program designed for middle school students, “Don’t Believe the Lie”.
-He has also spoken with local college campus, community groups and parents regarding the signs of drug use and trends in young adults.
-Tim is the One-Stop-Shop for all the addiction services in our office and community.
+The Office of the State’s Attorney designed an Opiate &mp Heroin prevention program for high school students, “Special O.P.T.S”, Opiate Prevention &; Teen Support, as well as a program designed for middle school students, “Don’t Believe the Lie”.
+Our outreach specialists have also spoken with local college campus, community groups and parents regarding the signs of drug use and trends in young adults and are a One-Stop-Shop for all the addiction services in our office and community.